ThomasBrazier/snpArcher-dev/README.md

 snpArcher is a reproducible workflow optimized for nonmodel organisms and comparisons across datasets, built on the [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html#) workflow management system.
 It provides a streamlined approach to dataset acquisition, variant calling, quality control, and downstream analysis.

+## Fork of snpArcher

+This is a fork of the original SNPArcher to add new features, including:
+* make fastq and bam as temporary files to scale up to large datasets in smaller clusters (input fastq and intermediate bam files are removed on a per sample basis)
+* the `quantize_cov` module implementing the mosdepth quantize as in Laetsch et al. (2023)

+### Usage

+## snpArcher Original

 ### Usage
 For usage instructions and complete documentation, please visit our [docs](https://snparcher.readthedocs.io/en/latest/).